swift-conductor/conductor-docs/docs/getting-started/basic-concepts.md

 Conductor definitions are like class definitions in OOP paradigm, or templates.
 You define this once, and use for each workflow execution.
 Definitions to Executions have 1:N relationship.

-## Tasks

-Tasks are the building blocks of Workflow.
-There must be at least one task in a Workflow.
-Tasks can be categorized into two types:

- * [System tasks](../reference/systemtasks/index.md) - executed by Conductor server.
- * [Worker tasks](../documentation/configuration/workerdef.md) - executed by your own workers.

-## Workflow
+## Workflow Definition

-A Workflow is the container of your process flow.
-It could include several different types of Tasks, Sub-Workflows, inputs and outputs connected to each other, to effectively achieve the desired result.
-The tasks are either control tasks (fork, conditional etc) or application tasks (e.g. encode a file) that are executed on a remote machine.
+A Workflow Definition is the container that describes your process.
+It contains tasks, sub-workflows, with inputs and outputs connected to each other in order to achieve the desired action.
+The tasks are either System Operators (e.g. fork, join, wait, switch, conditional, etc), System Tasks (e.g. HTTP, Inline, Human) or Custom Tasks (e.g. encode a file).
+The system operators and tasks are executed by the Swift Conductor server.
+The custom tasks are executed by a dedicated Worker on a remote machine.

 [Detailed description](../documentation/configuration/workflowdef/index.md)

 ## Task Definition

-Task definitions help define Task level parameters like inputs and outputs, timeouts, retries etc.
+Task definitions help define task level parameters like inputs and outputs, timeouts, retries etc.

 * All tasks need to be registered before they can be used by active workflows.
 * A task can be re-used within multiple workflows.

 [Detailed description](../documentation/configuration/taskdef.md)

+## Task Types

+Tasks are the building blocks of Workflow.
+There must be at least one task in a Workflow.
+Tasks can be categorized into two types:

+ * [System tasks](../reference/systemtasks/index.md) - executed by Conductor server.
+ * [Custom tasks](../documentation/configuration/workerdef.md) - executed by your own workers.

 ## System Tasks